TL;DR

 While the NHS provides world-class medical care at the point of delivery, it doesn't pay your mortgage, cover your household bills, or replace your lost income.
 A serious illness can devastate a family's financial stability, forcing them to deplete savings, accumulate debt, or even sell their home.

 This is the critical gap that Critical Illness Cover is designed to fill.
-It provides a financial safety net, a tax-free lump sum paid directly to you, giving you the freedom to focus on what truly matters: your recovery.
+It provides a financial safety net, a potentially tax-efficient lump sum paid directly to you, giving you the freedom to focus on what truly matters: your recovery.

 What is Critical Illness Cover and How Does It Work?

-Critical Illness Cover (CIC) is a type of long-term insurance policy that pays out a tax-free lump sum if you are diagnosed with one of a list of specified serious illnesses or medical conditions during the policy's term.
+Critical Illness Cover (CIC) is a type of long-term insurance policy that may pay out a potentially tax-efficient lump sum if you are diagnosed with one of a list of specified serious illnesses or medical conditions during the policy's term.

 Here’s how it works in practice:

-- Choose Your Cover: You decide on the amount of cover you need (the "sum assured") and the length of time you want the policy to last (the "term").
+- Choose Your Cover: You decide on the amount of cover you may need (the "sum more confident") and the length of time you want the policy to last (the "term").
 This is often set to align with major financial commitments, like the duration of your mortgage.

 - Pay Your Premiums: You pay a fixed or reviewable monthly premium to the insurance company to keep your cover active.